twilio/twilio-voice-react-native/CONTRIBUTING.md

 yarn test
 ```

+`yarn check` runs the whole gate in order: constants, errors, docs, API report, linking,
+types, lint and tests with coverage.
+Run it before opening a pull request.

-To edit the Objective-C files, open `example/ios/TwilioVoiceReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > twilio-voice-react-native`.
+To edit the Objective-C files, open `test/app/ios/TwilioVoiceExampleNewArch.xcworkspace` in
+Xcode and find the source files at `Pods > Development Pods > twilio-voice-react-native`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `twiliovoicereactnative` under `Android`.
+To edit the Java files, open `test/app/android` in Android Studio and find the source files at

-> Note: the `example/` paths and `yarn example *` scripts above are stale.
-The test
-> applications live in `test/app` (framework-less React Native) and `test/expo` (Expo).
-The
-> equivalent scripts are `yarn app` and the per-app scripts in each app's `package.json`.
+`twiliovoicereactnative` under `Android`.

 ### Working with the test applications